zkturman/LumberTim/Design/README.md

 ### Purpose ###

+Players can chop down trees in this scene by tapping the screen.
+This is the scene with the primary gameplay for the game.

 ### Setting and Story ###

+A tree image will display in the middle of the screen, potentially with a sprite of the lumberjack next to the tree.
+The ground will be brown or yellow, and there will be a background with additional trees behind.
+When the player taps the screen, sawdust and wood chip particles will appear on the screen.
+A chopping clip will also play.
+The tree will be generated with a variable number of chops based on the tree's hardness.
+As the player taps the screen, the total number of chops will increase.
+At different stages, the tree's image will change to represent progress in cutting the tree down.
+After cutting the tree down, players are awarded currency.
+When reaching certain milestones, skill oints will be rewarded.

 ### Concept artwork ###

 ### Primary Action ###

+Tap the screen to chop the tree.

 ### Exit Action ###

+Press the back button.
+To exit the game, players must back up to the Home Scene and press the close button, or use the phone's OS application close funtionality.

 ### Flow Diagram ###